epangelias/paracelsus/README.md

 - spererate dir for hooks?
 - Go route to make all non app related routes to be in a plugin??
   - Or disconect modules from eachother and add seperate files for there implementation together in the app
-- Fix type errors
+- Build a box menu for the user
 - Decouple stripe and user system with an abstraction

+Going through

 - Go through ai comments
-- Build a box menu for the user
+- Fix type errors
 - Improve error handling

 ## Fresh bugs